aws-samples/serverless-patterns/apigw-http-api-lambda-bedrock-dynamodb-vector-search-cdk/README.md

 5. Note the `ApiEndpoint`, `TableName`, `VectorIndexName`, and `VectorSearchFunctionName` stack outputs.

-The custom resource completes only after the vector index reports `ACTIVE` and `Backfilling` is false.
-It checks every 10 seconds and times out after 13 minutes.
-This bounded wait is intended for the new, empty table created by this pattern.
+The stack creates one vector index on a new, empty on-demand table through CloudFormation.
+The table explicitly uses `TableEncryption.AWS_MANAGED` for encryption with the AWS-managed DynamoDB KMS key.

 ### Optional CI/CD deployment pipeline